quality-guild/quality-guild.github.io/README.md

-# quality-guild.github.io
-Github Pages for the organization
+# GitHub Pages for the Quality Guild Organization